Bristol Water – a social history

 This marked a major milestone in the development of the water sector.
 Prior to 1945, separate Acts of Parliament were required to permit the undertaking of any major works, but the Water Act changed the requirements governing water suppliers and extended and formalised duties to include conservation and appropriate management and use of sources

 10 July 1946 – 1946

-was the centenary of the Bristol Water Works Company, and to mark the celebrations, the Lord Mayor of Bristol cut the first sod to commence the construction of Chew Valley Reservoir/ The reservoir had been granted under the 1939 Act, but due to the war and the reallocation of company resources, it necessitated, construction had been postponed and permission to begin the scheme properly was only given in 1950.
-Post-war housing developments and reconstruction kept all staff busy in an effort to return to “normal”.
+This was the centenary of the Bristol Water Works Company, and to mark the celebrations, the Lord Mayor of Bristol cut the first sod to commence the construction of Chew Valley Reservoir.
+The reservoir had been granted under the 1939 Act, but due to the war and the reallocation of company resources, construction had been postponed and permission to begin the scheme properly was only given in 1950.
+Postwar housing developments and reconstruction kept all staff busy in an effort to return to “normal”.

 The era of expansion…

 The Public Utilities Street Works Act formalised working relations between local authorities and utilities.
 The company, again, sought new offices to reflect the war damage.

 The initial filling of Chew Reservoir began on 6 November 1953 with the scheme reaching completion in 1954.